Fixed points and critical temperature near quantum critical points in $d$-wave cuprate superconductors: Effective theory

 \section{Effective theory}

 We within this work put our focus on the critical behavior around the quantum critical point (QCP) in the superconducting dome of $d$-wave superconductor.
 As schematically illustrated in Fig.~\ref{fig1}, there exist distinct kinds of degrees of freedom that interact with each other in the vicinity of the QCP, including the gapless fermionic quasiparticles (QPs) and the fluctuations of order parameters as well as the disorder scatterings.
-To be specific, the fermionic sector takes the form of~\cite{Sachdev2008PRB},